Explaining and Mitigating the Modality Gap in Contrastive Multimodal Learning

-\paragraph{Modality Swapping.} Our second approach involves manually mixing the two modalities by swapping pairs, as illustrated in \Cref{fig:gap_uniform}c.
-This mixing prevents the two modalities from remaining segregated into parallel planes.
-Consequently, the repulsion caused by mismatched pairs no longer occurs between the original planes, thereby reducing the overall repulsion between them.
-We introduce two strategies for swapping pairs—hard swapping and soft swapping—both of which effectively mitigate modality gap. \begin{itemize}[leftmargin=*] \item Hard Swapping Between Modalities (HS).
+\begin{itemize}[leftmargin=*] \item Hard Swapping Between Modalities (HS).
 During training, we randomly select some images and their paired text descriptions.
 Then, we exchange the features of these images and the paired texts in the shared feature space, as visualized in \Cref{fig:gap_uniform}c. \item Soft Swapping Between Modalities (SS).
 Different from hard swapping, for a pair of image and text features, soft swapping mixes the two features to create a pair of image and text features. \end{itemize}